 Our 30-day walkathon challenge created buzz and triggered a wave of support for walking.
-We received registrations from 147 people for the challenge and clocked in more than 250 Lakh steps by the end of the month.
-Our Walkathon Challengers collectively covered a Pole to the South Pole'.
+We received registrations from 147 people for the challenge and clocked in more than ₹ 250 Lakh steps by the end of the month.
+Our Walkathon Challengers collectively covered a distance equivalent to walking from